 Lloyds Bank is one of the UK’s big four banking giants, with branches throughout the country.
 If you have an account with Lloyds you might be considering getting your travel money through Lloyds internet banking, or from your local Lloyds branch.
 There are a few different ways Lloyds can help you get your travel money sorted out.
-You’ll be able to buy euros or US dollars in some Lloyds branches, without ordering in advance, you can order currency online, or make an international transfer to cover your holiday costs.
+You’ll be able to buy euros or buy US dollars in some Lloyds branches, without ordering in advance, you can order currency online, or make an international transfer to cover your holiday costs.

 Here’s all you need to know about getting your foreign currency through Lloyds - and a bit about how you can compare the fees and charges, to decide if Lloyds is the right foreign currency provider for you.

 If you bank with Lloyds, or have a Lloyds branch near you, you have a few alternatives when it comes to getting foreign currency for your trip.

 If your local Lloyds branch has counter service, you may be able to get euros or US dollars on the spot, and without any need to order in advance.
 600 branches across the UK offer euros for instant purchase, and 150 carry US dollars.
 The full list of branches which offer this service is available on the Lloyds website.

 If you need a currency other than euros or US dollars, or don’t live near a branch with foreign exchange services, you can always order your foreign currency or travellers cheques online.
 You can then choose to have them delivered to your home address, or to a selected local Lloyds branch where you can collect them.
 Individual orders must be between the currency equivalent of £100 and £3,000 - although you can place multiple orders if you need to exchange more than this.